adamelliotfields/awesome-github-web-apps/README.md

 #### [411](https://github.com/etsy/411) ([demo](https://demo.fouroneone.io))
 A PHP application for managing alerts from Etsy.
 Uses SQLite, MySQL, and ElasticSearch LogStash.
-Triggers can be setup to email uses when certain criteria is discovered in LogStash.
+Triggers can be setup to email users when certain criteria is discovered in LogStash.
 Users can log in and mark alerts as resolved or escalate them.

 #### [akaunting](https://github.com/akaunting/akaunting) `docker`